ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 All champions must complete this training.

+This training was taught by Camille Santistevan and Maya Sanghvi.

 ### [Package Development: The Mechanics](https://rpkgdev-mechanics.netlify.app/)

 In this two-hour session with a live demo, an rOpenSci trainer demystifies the creation of an R package.
 R packages are mostly well-organized folders, with automatic tools to help, such as usethis.